changch223/Harassment-AI-Judgment-Site/README.md

   No sign-up required.
 Everything is processed client-side or via a secure Gemini API proxy.

 - 📊 **Clear Visual Feedback**
-  Users receive a breakdown of possible harassment type(s), severity score, and supportive next-step suggestions.
+  Users receive a breakdown of possible harassment types (s), severity score, and supportive next-step suggestions.

 ---